-As we operate in the residential real estate sector, the company is affected by the situation on the residential property market and its development particularly in the Finnish growth centres.
-The company is also affected by macro-economic factors, such as economic growth, employment, disposable income, inflation and population growth.
-The trend of urbanisation supports our business operations.
+As Kojamo operates in the residential real estate sector, the company is affected particularly by the situation in the residential property market and development in Finnish growth centres.
+The company is also affected by macroeconomic factors, such as economic growth, employment, disposable income, inflation, regional population growth and household sizes.

 According to the economic survey published by the Ministry of Finance in June, the continuation of Russia’s war of aggression in Ukraine, rising energy prices and the subsequent acceleration of inflation are overshadowing the outlook for the global economy and economic growth is slowing down widely.
 The eurozone’s economy is also suffering from the Russia’s war of aggression and the outlook is very uncertain.
 The continuation of the war has increased the possibility of recession.
 The tightening monetary policy and consumer caution will continue to slow down economic growth next year.
 At the same time, the energy market is in an unstable state.

 The forecast for Finland’s economic growth has been lowered from the previous one and the inflation forecast has been revised upwards since June 2022.
 The rise in consumer prices reduces household purchasing power and undermines the prospects for private consumption.
 However, the employment growth sustains households’ real incomes and the decreasing saving rate supports consumption this year.

 The economic outlook for construction has clearly deteriorated due to Russia’s war of aggression.
 The Confederation of Finnish Construction Industries CFCI expects construction to continue to grow by a few per cent this year, but to turn to a decline next year.
 The volume of new housing production is still supported by last year’s good start-up pace, but the number of residential construction start-ups is predicted to decrease from last year’s record-high levels to 39,000 apartments.